TakeJoshyy/Murphmon/readme.md

 `Battle Armor / Shell Armor`.

 **NOTE:** Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
-Pokemon 420 BST or Lower are exempt.
+Pickup is allowed only if you do not keep pickup items.
+Pokemon 420 BST or Lower are exempt from all banned abilities and may be used freely.

 # Banned Moves: